Could a 6% house price dip be on the cards?

-The study was conducted by the respected accountancy firm KPMG, so it’s definitely something that should be looked at and considered.
-It suggests that a range of possible house price drops could occur, with some regions seeing a relatively low dip of 5.4% and others seeing a relatively high predicted dip of 7.5%.
+The study was conducted by the respected accountancy firm KPMG.
+So it is definitely something that should be looked at and considered.
+It suggests that a range of possible house price drops could occur.
+With some regions seeing a relatively low dip of 5.4% and others seeing a relatively high predicted dip of 7.5%.

 It also ran some worst case scenario experiments, which make for grim reading for anyone who is overly concerned about the outcome of Brexit.
-It suggested that there was a possible drop of between 10% and 20% on the cards – and while that may be unlikely, it would certainly have far-reaching effects if it were to transpire.
+It suggested that there was a possible drop of between 10% and 20% on the cards.
+Now while that may be unlikely, it would certainly have far-reaching effects if it were to transpire.